 Below are further examples of the actions taken at a corporate level:

-We continuously manage other aspects of HS, with a focus on:
+We continuously manage other aspects of health and safety, with a focus on:

 We are committed to continuously improving safety, ergonomics, and well-being.
 We have defined our 2020 ambitions and track performance based on these elements:

-The HS Management system was implemented globally in 2014.
-In 2015 and 2016, a global HS IT system was implemented in most areas to support the daily operation and handling of all HS tasks which include accident reporting, action planning and follow up, Workplace assessments, Safety rounds and relevant surveys.
+The Health & Safety management system was implemented globally in 2014.
+In 2015 and 2016, a global Health & Safety IT system was implemented in most areas to support the daily operation and handling of all Health & Safety tasks, which include accident reporting, action planning, and follow-up, workplace assessments, safety rounds, and relevant surveys.

-The systematic approach to continuous improvements in HS has led to improvements in reducing work-related accidents: our Lost Time Accident (LTA)1 rate has decreased from 3.0 in 2016 to 2.4 (2018).
+The systematic approach to continuous improvements in health and safety has led to improvements in reducing work-related accidents with absence has decreased by 27 % from 2016 to 2019.

-Employees can raise concerns and complaints via the HS representative/manager, annual Workplace Assessments, Facilitation and OurVoice surveys.
+Employees can raise concerns and complaints via the Health & Safety representative/manager, annual workplace assessments, facilitation and annual surveys.
 Employees also have an option to contact the Compliance Hotline (in over 40 languages) or the Ombudsman.
 Measures are taken for all concerns reported.

 We enable employees to act on their health, this is the core of novohealth, our global employee health programme.

 NovoHealth allows us to create a workplace culture that promotes and supports healthy lifestyles for all our employees to prevent type 2 diabetes and other lifestyle related diseases.